butlermuwo/Landing-Page/README.md

 # Landing-Page
-This is a landingi page as part of the Odin project.
+This is a landing page as part of the Odin project.